|

 The default reports only say how many of each type of data are in the database.
 But missing is what number is supposed to be there (at various moments of time during the project)?

-Tracking the percentage of test plans (or other items) planned versus entered in the system is where SQL and Excel come in (next section), since this is not a default part of Quality Center.
+Tracking the percentage of test plans (or other items) planned versus entered in the system is where SQL and Excel come in (next section), since this is not a default part of ALM/QC.

 Many don't bother with additional reports not because of the technical challenges, but because of politics.
 Putting out a projection would "hold their feet to the fire".